MrMimic/linto-platform-stt-standalone-worker-streaming/README.md

 ### InnoLab changes

-This forks use Linto, vosk and Kaldi to provide a Dockerised STT service compile with Cuda.
+This forks use Linto, vosk and Kaldi to provide a Dockerised STT service compiled with Cuda.

 ### Build